MUSIC RAVES OF THOSE HIPPIE DAZE

 Sons of Champlin

-Secret On February 2, 2002, Sons of Champlin performed at The Ex'pression Center For New Media in Emeryville, California and the concert was webcast for the world to hear.Part of that amazing concert is now available on this CD.
+* Secret On February 2, 2002, Sons of Champlin performed at The Ex'pression Center For New Media in Emeryville, California and the concert was webcast for the world to hear.Part of that amazing concert was made available on this CD.
 It includes 8 songs, although the bonus track, "Papa Play" isn't listed.
 There's a montage of photos on the inside of the foldout liner notes, most taken by some of the Sons' devoted fans over the past few years.

 The Sons Of Champlin recorded seven critically acclaimed albums from 1968 to 1977, still they never managed to make it on the national scene.
 California and several regional areas of the U.S. knew them well, but that wasn't enough.
 The Sons of Champlin disbanded in 1977, but their fans never forgot them!